-DIPLOIDS TETRAPLOIDS • Smaller seed size • Larger seed size Features • Finer leaves and stems • Broader leaves and thicker stems Often paler green colour • Usually bright, dark green • Finer root system • Fewer, thicker individual roots • Greater number of tillers per plant • Fewer tillers per plant • Generally higher drought tolerance Often have greater stock acceptance Benefits Greater pugging tolerance in wet environments Usually grazed low, allowing higher clover percentage • Lower sowing rates, lower cost per hectare • Generally lower fibre, higher ME Often slightly higher fibre, • Higher sowing rates required iges lower ME, although with new plant breeding this is no • Less tolerant of lengthy dry periods Disadvantages longer necessarily the case • Less tolerant of pugging and traffic Disac Growth habit of some cultivars so dense as to be Will often offer less than ideal levels of fibre at key times e.g. early spring poor companions for clover • Easily over-grazed
+Diploids Tetraploids Smaller seed size Larger seed size Sé Finer leaves and stems Broader leaves and thicker stems Features Often paler green colour Usually bright, dark green Ϋ́ Finer root system Fewer, thicker individual roots Greater number of tillers per plant Fewer tillers per plant 10 Generally higher drought tolerance drought Often have greater stock acceptance Benefits Greater pugging tolerance in wet environments Usually grazed low, allowing higher clover percentage Lower sowing rates, lower cost per hectare Generally lower fibre, higher ME Higher sowing rates required es Often slightly higher fibre, lower ME, although with new plant breeding this is no Less tolerant of lengthy dry periods Disadvantages longer necessarily the case Less tolerant of pugging & traffic Disad cultivars so dense as to be Will often offer less than ideal levels of fibre at key times e.g. early spring poor companions for clover Easily over-grazed

-Ryegrass Endophyte
+Ryegrass endophyte

 Ryegrass endophyte can contribute to pasture persistence and animal performance.
 An endophyte is a fungus that lives naturally in a plant.
-In the wild and cultivated areas there are many different grasses and endophytes, often they have a special and unique symbiotic relationship with eachother.
+In the wild and cultivated areas there are many different grasses and endophytes, often they have a special and unique symbiotic relationship with each-other.
 The grass offers the fungus nutrient, a home and a method of multiplication and dispersal.
 The fungus gives the plant some protection from pests and over-grazing, by producing alkaloid chemicals that perform insecticidal and anti-feeding functions, thus helping the plant's survival.